nsdt/2nd-International-Contest-on-Evolutionary-Optimisation/README.md

 1st and 2nd International Contest on Evolutionary Optimization (ICEO) is reproduced here.

 * Here all 7 functions of 2nd ICEO and original source codes are excavated from web archive.
-* The original source we used is here : http://iridia.ulbac.be/~aroli/ICEO/Functions/Functions.html.
+* The original source we used was here (link not found) : http://iridia.ulbac.be/~aroli/ICEO/Functions/Functions.html.
 * It has been searched at the wayback machine : https://web.archive.org/
+* A screenshot of the web page is also included in this git repository : 1996_2nd_ICEO_Test_Problems_by_Seront.pdf

 * Among 5 test functions of 1st ICEO, 2 of them seems the same with those used in 2nd ICEO.
 * Thus, 2 test functions (Sphere and Griewank) is also reproduced here.
-* All of them are rewritten in C++ for convenience.
+* All of them are rewritten in C++ for convenience with a test code to check consistency.

 ### 1. The Sphere Model (1st ICEO)
 $$f({\bf x}) = \sum_{i=1}^{N} (x_{i} - 1)^{2}, $$<br />